Trump returns to New York to face historic criminal charges

 “We are fire-rescue.
 We are prepared and don’t like to wait for things to happen,” said Solensten, who took a vacation day to show support for Trump.
 “He needs morale just like everyone else needs morale.
 He’s done more for this country than any 10 presidents combined.”

 Weissert reported from Washington, Spencer from West Palm Beach, Fla.
-Associated Press writers Bobby Caina Calvan, Jennifer Peltz, David Bauder and Julie Walker in New York and Eric Tucker in Washington contributed to this report.
+Associated Press writers Bobby Caina Calvan, Jennifer Peltz, David Bauder and Julie Walker in New York and Lisa Mascaro and Eric Tucker in Washington contributed to this report.